jurgenwigg/py3S60/newcore/Doc/library/exceptions.rst

 .. exception:: ResourceWarning

    Base class for warnings related to resource usage.
 Ignored by the default warning filters.
-Enabling the :ref:`Python Development Mode <devmode>` shows this warning.

    .. versionadded:: 3.2